Home

 Key Components of Dash Diet For Blood Pressure

-I remember hearing this saying "You are what you eat," and I read where Hippocrates once said, "Food is your best medicine," and these saying have never been more relevant, especially when high blood pressure can be made much worse by a poor diet.
+This has been said to me by my Doctor and others "You are what you eat".
+And Hippocrates once said, "Food is your best medicine"?
+These sayings have never been more relevant, especially when high blood pressure can be made much worse by a poor diet.

 The Result of Dash Diet I